open-wc/open-wc/docs/guides/community/base-libraries.md

 Our generator sets you up with a component built with [lit-html](http://lit-html.polymer-project.org/) and [lit-element](https://lit-element.polymer-project.org/) as base libraries.
 We recommend this as a general starting point. `lit-html` and `lit-element` have a strong community, making it easy to find help and examples.
 It is actively maintained and creates a good balance between performance, developer experience and feature richness.

-Other base libraries excel at other points and could be a great fit for for your project as well.
+Other base libraries excel at other points and could be a great fit for your project as well.
 Below we show a listing of base libraries sorted by weekly NPM downloads.
 This is a very rough metric, and should not be the only means of judging the quality of a project.

 <ul>
 {% for lib in baseLibraries %}